 Destroying the main body causes the ship to lose structural integrity, causing the ship to sink.
 There are enough life preservers and inflatable life boats to accommodate everyone on the ship.

 Range: Unlimited due to fusion engines (needs to refuel every 10 years and requires maintenance as well).
 Ship carries six months of supplies on board.

 Draft: 20.01 feet (6.1 meters)

 Displacement: 6,900 tons standard and 7,850 tons fully loaded

-Cargo: 275.6 tons (250 metric tons) of nonessential equipment and supplies.
+Cargo: Can carry 275.6 tons (250 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Ships officers have more space for personal items.
 Most of the ship’s spaces are taken up by extra ammo, armor, troops, weapons, and engines.

 Power System: Nuclear Reactors, average life span is 10 years